floatinghotpot/casino-server/README.md

 - [ ] Blackjack (21点)

 Features:
+- [x] Cross-platform: powered by node.js, easy to deploy on varios platforms.
-- [x] Scalable: using redis as message bus and data storage.
+- [x] Scalable: using Redis as message bus and data storage.
+- [x] Open architecture: with Redis as the message bus, easy to interact and extend.
 - [x] Cluster: using node.js cluster, sticky session, and socket.io-redis.
 - [x] Load balancing: using NginX as load balancer.
-- [x] Cross-platform: come with a web interface to test websocket features.
+- [x] WebSocket protocol: come with javascript client API and web-based demo.
+API in other languages to be implemented.

 # Architecture #